-Mayhew Funeral Homes & Crematorium of Meredith and Plymouth are assisting the family with the arrangements.
-For Albert's Book of Memories: www.mayhewfuneralhomes.com
+Mayhew Funeral Homes & Crematorium, of Meredith and Plymouth are handling the arrangements.
+For Jim's Book of Memories: www.mayhewfuneralhomes.com

 Last Updated on Wednesday, 31 December 1969 07:00